nghiant66/nghiant66.github.io/index.rst

     <h3> Research Interests </h3>

     <p> I am working on problems related to Natural Language Processing and Machine Learning.
 Specifically, my current main research focuses are cross-domain information extraction and multilingual language understanding.
-Additionally, I am interested in novel approaches from different fields such as Adversarial Learning,  Optimal Transport, Meta Learning, etc to address the problem of low-resource learning </p>
+In addition, I am interested in novel approaches from different fields such as Adversarial Learning,  Optimal Transport, Meta Learning, etc to address the problem of low-resource learning </p>